-- 5.32

-- I. It is essential that schools be safe and orderly to provide environments that foster learning and high academic achievement.
+- It is essential that schools be safe and orderly to provide environments that foster learning and high academic achievement.
 The District shall strive to protect students, staff, visitors and volunteers from harm and to protect victims of crime from further victimization.
 This policy applies to conduct on School District property, school or District provided transportation and at any school or District sponsored activity.

 - II.
-Acts that pose a serious threat to school safety are those acts that endanger the life or safety of a student, staff member or other person on campus or at a school or District sponsored activity.
+Acts that pose a threat to school safety are those acts that endanger the life or safety of a student, staff member or other person on campus or at a school or District sponsored activity.
 Such acts include but are not limited to

 - A. Aggravated battery;

 - B. Armed robbery;

 - C. Arson;

 - D. Battery or aggravated battery on a teacher or other school personnel;

 - E. Kidnapping or abduction;

 - F. Murder;

 - G. Manslaughter;

 - H. Possession, use or sale of a controlled substance;

 - I. Possession, use or sale of any explosive devise;

 - J. Possession, use or sale of any firearm or weapon;

 - K. Sexual battery.

 - III.
 Acts that are considered petty misconduct may disrupt the educational process but do not endanger the life or safety of an individual.
 Such acts include but are not limited to

 - A. Cellular telephone violation;

+Page 2 2 of 5 5.32

-- B. Defiance of authority;
+B. Defiance of authority;

-- C. Disruption, minor;
+C. Disruption, minor;

-- D. Dress code violation;
+D. Dress code violation;

-- E. Eating or drinking on the bus;
+E. Eating or drinking on the bus;

-- F. Forgery;
+F. Forgery;

-- G. Horseplay;
+G. Horseplay;

-- H. Leaving campus without permission;
+H. Leaving campus without permission;

-- I. Lying or misrepresentation;
+I. Lying or misrepresentation;

-- J. Profanity;
+J. Profanity;

-- K. Vehicle parking violation.
+K. Vehicle parking violation.

-- IV.
-The District shall establish agreements with the county sheriff's office and local police department(s) that provide for reporting conduct that threatens school safety and obtaining assistance from the appropriate law enforcement agency.
+IV. police and o enforce e District shall establish agreements with the county sheriff's office and local ce department(s) that provide for reporting conduct that threatens school safety lobtaining assistance from the appropriate law enforcement agency.
+Law orcement consultation is not required for petty acts of misconduct which are not reat to school safety.

-- V. The District shall report to the appropriate law enforcement agency any act that poses a threat to the safety or welfare of students, staff and other persons on school property or at school events or is a serious violation of law.
+V. The District shall report to the appropriate law enforcement agency any act that poses a threat to the safety or welfare of students, staff and other persons or school property or at school events or is a serious violation of law.
 The following acts when committed on School District property or at a District activity shall be reported to the appropriate law enforcement agency:

-Alcohol violation;
+A. Alcohol violation;

-Alcohol, sale or distribution;
+B. Alcohol, sale or distribution;

-Arson;
+C. Arson;

-Battery;
+D. Battery;

-Bomb or biochemical threat;
+E. Bomb or biochemical threat;